Callum-OP/Piano-Teacher/README.md

 The Itch.io web app version: https://callum-op.itch.io/piano-teacher
 The development web app version: https://callum-op.github.io/Piano-Teacher/

+Version number can be found:
+android/app/build.gradle
+package.json

 # How to run
 To set up dependencies, assuming you have node installed, use: npm install To run locally on localhost:3000 you can use a command like: python -m http.server 3000 or npx http-server .
-Alternatively to build locally as a desktop app use: npx electron-builder --win appx If you want to build for samsung/android use: npm run build:samsung
+Alternatively to build locally as a desktop app use: npx electron-builder --win appx If you want to build for android use: npm run build:samsung Then to sync: npx cap sync android

 If you have a touchscreen on a large screened device you can play the piano on screen.
 There is an autoplay feature that will visually show how to play sheet music.